Sergeant, there’s one thing I ought a tell you; if you lay a hand on White Buffalo again, I’ll kill ya’. – Chisum (1970)

 Bonney charges into town and guns Sheriff Brady down in the middle of the main street.
 Murphey gets the governor to revoke J.B.’s power.
 The governor appoints Nodeen as the new sheriff.

 Chisum says he will handle Murphey if there is any more trouble.
-Bonney comes to see Sallie and Garrett catches him.
+Bonney comes to see Sallie, and Garrett catches him.
 Chisum takes Bonney in and tries to explain things to him.
 Chisum talks about a girl he walked away from in Texas.
 Is this Red River (1948) again?

 Chisum rides his horse through a window to get to Murphey.
 Bonney and his remaining guys break out and continue the fight.
 Murphy and Chisum fight in every room and break all of the furniture and windows.
 Bonney tracks down Evans and kills him in a fair fight.

 So Garrett becomes sheriff, gets the girl, and rich guy Chisum goes back to lording over his valley.
-Billy, the Kid, becomes an outlaw.
+Billy the Kid becomes an outlaw.
 The end.

 Beware the moors.